brunobasto/quick-matrix/README.md

-# quick-matrix - Experiments on matrix algebra with JavaScript
+# quick-matrix - Experiments on matrix algebra API for JavaScript

 ```ts
 const vector = from([1, 2, 3]);